kelvin124124/CopyTranslated/README.md

 ## Settings ⚙️
 `/pcopy` in game chat to open the plugin configuration window to select your desired language for translation.
 Supported languages include
 English, Japanese, German, French, Chinese (Simplified and Traditional).

-## Recommended plugins
-[EasyTranslate](https://github.com/Olaren15/ffxiv-easy-translate) by Olaren15: Search and give translation for other in-game elements like emotes, FATE, etc.